buddhist-uni/buddhist-uni.github.io/_content/av/visuddhimagga-for-sutta-lovers-ethics_sujato.md

 minutes: 56
 ---

-In this second part of his four-part series on the Visuddhimagga, Bhante Sujato covers the develoopment of right conduct according to Buddhaghosa.
+In this second part of his four-part series on the Visuddhimagga, Bhante Sujato covers the development of right conduct according to Buddhaghosa.